Is Unschooling Legal?

 Here are some books and articles about unschooling that we recommend.

-But maybe he needs something that will wake him up.
+Maybe he needs something that will wake him up.
 Our collection of articles and videos at What's Wrong with Schools Anyway? might do that.

 What about naysayers in general - family members, friends?

 Sue did a great video for coping with rude relatives over the holidays.
 This might be good to watch: Naysayers on Youtube.
 It's also a topic we talk about frequently on the Unschooling Mom2Mom group - you're not alone.
 But redefining boundaries is going to be important.
 It's also important to identify if these naysayers are having an impact on your children.
-A few articles that might help.

 "What's Wrong with Schools, Anyway?"